 myPHN Conference 2018: Connecting our health care together

-• Working together to improve health systems and technology
+• improve health systems and technology

-• Working together to build workforce capacity and future capability
+• build workforce capacity and future capability

-• Working together to deliver innovation, research, and reform
+• deliver innovation, research, and reform.

 The philosophy and practice of primary health care emphasises a comprehensive service approach which includes curative services, prevention of disease, and promotion of health, community participation, and inter-sectoral collaboration.
 In contemporary Australia, the scope and determinants of good or poor health outcomes cannot be addressed by the health sector alone.
 The complexities of the issue are diverse and the solutions are only just beginning to emerge.